aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-content/powerpoint-smartart/manage-smartart-shape/_index.md

 ## **Create SmartArt Shape**
-title: Aspose.Slides for Android via Java has provided an API to create SmartArt shapes.
+Aspose.Slides for Android via Java has provided an API to create SmartArt shapes.
 To create a SmartArt shape in a slide, please follow the steps below:

 1. Create an instance of [Presentation](https://reference.aspose.com/slides/androidjava/com.aspose.slides/Presentation) class.
 1. Obtain the reference of a slide by using its Index.